kayoderock/front-developer-test-solution/README.md

 ```
 This project is simple implementation of a system thats allows user perform certain actions on his payments.

-- How long did it take? this work took me about 2 days.
+- The project took about 2 days, the most challenging part is designing the UX of the application  i.e how to present the data to the users view.

 #Functionalties
     - User can view a list of their payments